Career Advice

 Choosing the Best Traffic Strategy

-Assess your business’s unique needs and resources to decide between free and paid traffic.
+Assess your business’s unique needs and resources to decide whether to use free or paid traffic.
 Start by identifying your target audience and their online behaviors.
-Consider experimenting with both strategies to understand what delivers the best return on investment for your goals.
-A combination of free and paid methods often yields the best results, as it leverages the strengths of each approach.
+Consider experimenting with both strategies to understand which delivers the best return on investment for your goals.
+A combination of free and paid methods often yields the best results by leveraging the strengths of each approach.
 This balanced strategy ensures consistent traffic while optimizing for cost and efficiency.

 Some of the best examples of free traffic include: